DPS-Stream-Processing-Applications/UpStream/README.md

 This project uses `Ansible` to set up the Kubernetes cluster on the remote nodes.
 Follow the setup instructions in the [ansible directory](ansible/README.md).

-### Connecting To a Remote Cluster
-To make it as easy as possible to deploy the applications on a remote cluster follow the following steps:

 #### Forwarding kubectl
 `kubectl` uses port 6443 to communicate with a cluster.
-This project provides the `forward_kubectl` utility to achieve this.
+This project provides the `forward_kubectl` utility to achieve port forwarding to the `k3s-server` node.

 ```bash
 forward_kubectl